Python-Test-Engineer/AI-KB-BOOK/docs/index.md

 Postgres/Django on render.com.

 The front end is decoupled from backend so that we can change the technology of the front end as we see fit.
 It is the embellishment part but having a range of functionality for the user is important as they must be able to select whaht they want to do with options.

-### Data

-We will need a set of pdfs, Word, Powerpoint and Excel documents etc for a particular domain area to carry out evaluation of the app.

-### What do we want?

-Given that we have all these atoms of data and metadata, what do researchers want the app to do?

 ## Timescale